-This article seeks to give the reader background into the dog's mythological history and provide insight into its common usage as a symbol.
-That being said, the reader should bear in mind that when it comes to interpreting the meaning of a dream about dogs, the final authority is one's self.
-No dream guide, not even this one, should ever substitute one's own intuition and wisdom.
+What do canines symbolize in dreams?
+This article seeks to give the reader background into the mythological history of dogs and to provide insight into their common usage as a symbol.
+That being said, the reader should bear in mind that when it comes to interpreting the meaning of a dream about dogs, the final authority is one's own self.
+No dream guide, not even this one, should ever be used as a substitute for one's own intuition and wisdom.

 Dogs as Guardians

 If the dream dog is one associated with comfort, and it appears calm and at peace, then the dream may indicate that the dreamer is enjoying similar feelings.
-He or she feels safe, satisfied.
-Perhaps, in the waking world, one feels particularly secure.
+He or she feels safe and satisfied.
+Perhaps, in the waking world, the dreamer feels particularly secure.

 Dogs are not only mythological guards but are also trained by everyday people to guard homes and their owners.
 Some dogs are trained to guard by force, others guard by barking.